ManticoreGamesInc/platform-documentation/src/tutorials/cosmetic_tutorial.md

 player:SetPrivateNetworkedData("cosmetic_data", cosmetic_data)
 ```

-The reason you need to send the `cosmetic_data` to the player, is so that the cosmetic UI can be updated with which cosmetic items they already have attached to the player's character.
-So for example, if the player has the umbrella cosmetic for the left hand, then in the Left Hand panel, it will be the active item in the UI.
+The reason you need to send the `cosmetic_data` to the player is so that the cosmetic UI can be updated with which cosmetic items they already have attached to the player's character.
+So for example, if the player has the umbrella cosmetic for the left hand, then in the Left-Hand panel, it will be the active item in the UI.

 ### Create GetSelectedCosmeticID Function